m-peker/Detection-of-Parkinson-s-disease-with-the-images-of-Spiral-Wave-using-fast.ai/README.md

 The diagnosis of Parkinson's disease in hand-drawn images of sperm and waves with fast.ai and deep learning techniques.

-Keyword: Detection of Parkinson's Disease, Deep Learning Techniques, fast.ai library
+Keyword: Detection of Parkinson's Disease, Deep Learning Techniques, fast.ai library, Google Colab